Coffee Queries is reader-supported. When you buy through links on our website, we may earn an affiliate commission. Learn More

 This will make the consumer drink another cup of coffee, and the entire cycle will repeat itself.
 Slowly, the body will become tolerant to the caffeine, and the consumer will have to increase his dose of caffeine to overcome this.
 This is a vicious cycle that only increases the consumer’s dependency on the brew, and increases the caffeine consumption to the point where it becomes dangerous.

 Coffee in moderated amounts is actually beneficial to the body.
-You can check out our article on that here- 9 Proven Reasons Why You Should Drink Coffee Daily.
+You can check out our article on that here- Benefits of Coffee

 There is nothing wrong with having a delicious cup of coffee after a tiring day, or a cup of coffee in the morning for a boost of energy.
 The catch is that coffee is consumed in a moderate amount.
 If you feel like your intake has increased than normal, it is best to switch to decaffeinated coffee.
 Decaffeinated coffee contains caffeine too, however, in very little amounts.
 You’ll be able to enjoy your favorite brew, without having to worry about the after-effects.